Kevin-Elliott-McCrea/C-Sharp_Live_Project/README.md

 The project's skeleton was already set up when I joined, however I created the model for my area and scaffolded it.
 Then, I styled the navbar, index page, create page, and the edit page, while the delete and details pages are unchanged.
-The index page also is fully responsive to screen size.
-I left much of the original scaffolded material, while adding on my own classes and bootstrap to make style changes.
-I also used a Hashset at the top to allow me to pass in the unique list of titles so that I could group each image together with those sharing a title name with it.

 # 50 sec video walkthrough